Home

 Care of Taro and Bael

-Care of Taro and Bael include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Bael pruning is done Cut upper 1/3 section when young to enhancegrowth and Remove dead branches.
+Care of Taro and Bael include pruning, fertilizers, watering etc. Taro pruning is done and Bael pruning is done Cut upper 1/3 section when young to enhancegrowth and Remove dead branches.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Bael needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants